It's great to have you here, Rush Limbaugh on the EIB Network, the Limbaugh Institute for Advanced Conservative Studies on a roll.

 I mean, sometimes I think about it, and it just seems like yesterday.

-It really does, and frankly, you haven't changed a whole heck of a lot from that time.
+And frankly, you haven't changed a whole heck of a lot from that time.

-Well, and I won't, because I that's that's that's that's one of the best compliments I could ever get, and I appreciate your saying that.
+That's one of the best compliments I could ever get and I appreciate your saying that, no problem.

-That's not gonna fix the problem.
+That's not going to fix the problem.

-Well interesting way you've put that.
+Well, interesting way you've put that.

 Let me ask you a question.

-If you are a Republican in Washington today, what is the problem?
+Okay, if you are a Republican in Washington today, what is the problem?

-Then you would not qualify as a Republican in Washington.
+We have obviously, the Affordable Care Act, and then you would not qualify as a Republican in Washington.

 Well, the problem is they don't have enough Hispanic voters.

-Snerdley is is trying to control.
+No no okay, Snerdley is is trying to control.

-Yes, the problem is talk radio the Tea Party, but that's not still the problem.
+Yes, the problem is talk radio, the TEA Party, but that's not still the problem.

-Why didn't somebody start talking about jobs?
+Why doesn't somebody start talking about jobs?

 We are the opposition party.